caltechlibrary/urlup/README.md

 ☀ Introduction
 -----------------------------

 Sometimes we have a list of URLs and we need to find out the ultimate destinations after any redirections have taken place. _Urlup_ is a simple program to dereference a list of URLs for that purpose.
+It handles EZproxy proxied URLs (a common type of proxy used by institutional libraries).
 It provides diagnostics and HTTP status codes if desired.
 It can be used from the command line, and it also provides a Python 3 module that can be called programmatically.

 ✺ Installation instructions